Italian dog names perhaps make for the most fun and enjoyable titles that you can adorn over your pets.

 Italian biscuits or cookies, often hard and brittle and served with coffee.

-A dog with a sweet tooth, or one whose fur coat is light brown and easily matched with the colour of a biscotti, could really enjoy having this name.
+A dog with a sweet tooth, or one whose fur coat is light brown and easily matched with the color of a biscotti, could enjoy having this name.